River-Mochi/AchievementFixer/README.md

 ## Supports 9+ languages
 * English, Français (French), Deutsch (German), Español (Spanish), Italiano (Italian), 日本語 (Japanese)
 * 한국어 (Korean), Português (Brasil) (Brazilian Portuguese), 简体中文 (Simplified Chinese).
-* Drop-down achievement names come from the game, so they match whatever game language you use (VI which does not currently have an ingame dictionary).
+* Drop-down achievement names come from the game, so they match whatever game language you use (VI which does not currently have an in-game dictionary).
 * Future updates may add more languages.
 WIP: Tiếng Việt (Vietnamese)

 ## Notes
-- Some achievements shown on Steam are not available until DLC's are released (e.g., 6 from Bridges & Ports).
+- Some achievements shown on Steam are not available until DLCs are released (e.g., 6 from Bridges & Ports).
 - If an achievement doesn’t pop right away, a game restart sometimes helps (CS2 quirk).

 ## Compatibility